-How can theory and data be combined across scales of observation from molecular- to global- in order to interpret past changes in Earth's surface and forecast Critical Zone evolution and its planetary impact?
+How can theory and data be combined from molecular- to global- scales in order to interpret past transformations of Earth's surface and forecast CZ evolution and its planetary impact?

-- CZ influence on the response of carbon, sediment, energy and water fluxes to climate change - Prediction of CZ architecture and how it will transform under perturbation at a previously unstudied site - Response of the CZ to the Pleistocene to Holocene (glacial to postglacial) transition, and what parameters best codify the history; the role of the deep CZ in climate - A 1-D CZ model that couples biological, physical and chemical processes in order to interpret the legacy of CZ architecture and upscale it to construct the landscape history
+- CZ influence on the response of carbon, sediment, energy and water fluxes to climate change. - Prediction of CZ architecture and how it will transform under perturbation at a previously unstudied site. - Response of the CZ to the Pleistocene to Holocene (glacial to postglacial) transition, and what parameters best codify the history; the role of the deep CZ in climate. - A I-D CZ model that couples biological, physical and chemical processes in order to interpret the legacy of CZ architecture and upscale it to construct the landscape history.

-The response of soil/ecology/water resources to the impulse of future global climate change can be predicted using CZO experience of interpreting past change.
+The response of soil/ecology/water resources to the impact of future global climate change can be predicted using CZO experience of interpreting past change.

-The study of CZ architecture at ridgetops, combined with a coupled 1-D process model will reconstruct the development of CZ architecture in response to the history of tectonic and environmental inputs.
+The study of CZ architecture at ridgetops, combined with a coupled I-D process model will reconstruct the development of CZ architecture in response to the history of tectonic and environmental inputs.
 This is tractable at individual sites using data from a single borehole and core and current topography.
-The 1-D model enables intercomparison between many sites worldwide.
+The I-D model enables intercomparison between many sites worldwide.
 A minimum of 100 sites, preferably many more, will be selected along gradients of environmental variables.
 Model development will help identify data needs and aid site selection.